-- 1. Define and differentiate the abuse of power and the use of violence based upon gender, ethnicity, race, religion, class, sexual orientation, disability and age (Reflects GELO 1) - 2.
-Identify how historical, social, psychological, economic and political factors have influenced the recognition of and response to each type of abusive relationship, (Reflects GELO 2) - 3.
-Demonstrate knowledge about the consequences of violence and effects on victims from diverse backgrounds, (Reflects GELO 1) - 4.
-Demonstrate awareness about one's own prejudicial attitudes and behaviors that tolerate and promote abusive relationships, (Reflects GELO 3) - 5.
-Identify ways in which individuals from diverse backgrounds and communities can prevent and intervene in each type of abusive and violent relationship, (Reflects GELO 4) - 6.
+- 1. Define and differentiate the abuse of power and the use of violence based upon gender, ethnicity, race, religion, class, sexual orientation, disability and age (Aligns with GELO 1) - 2.
+Identify how historical, social, psychological, economic and political factors have influenced the recognition of and response to each type of abusive relationship, (Aligns with GELO 2) - 3.
+Demonstrate knowledge about the consequences of violence and effects on victims from diverse backgrounds, (Aligns with GELO 1) - 4.
+Demonstrate awareness about one's own prejudicial attitudes and behaviors that tolerate and promote abusive relationships, (Aligns with GELO 3) - 5.
+Identify ways in which individuals from diverse backgrounds and communities can prevent and intervene in each type of abusive and violent relationship, (Aligns with GELO 4) - 6.
 Critique the current justice system response and propose ways in which greater equality and justice can be achieved in each type of abusive relationship.
-This involves reviewing statutory laws, role of law enforcement, and proceedings within criminal, family and juvenile courts.
-(Reflects GELO 3)
+This involves reviewing: statutory laws, role of law enforcement, and proceedings within criminal, family and juvenile courts.
+(Aligns with GELO 3)